This work was done by the fantastic team I mentored during the CDIPS data science workshop.

 Samples of the first convolutional layer activations after passing in the image on the far left as visualized by the quiver package.
 Each row shows the output for each of the three models.
 We see that each model picks up on similar features in the image.

-This confirms that apparel is quite important, with the candidate's tie and suit being picked up by each of the models.
+This confirms that apparel is quite significant, with the candidate's tie and suit being picked up by each of the models.
 The models do also pick up on some of the edges in facial features as well.
-A close inspection of the layer output shows that the output of model (III) is cleaner than the other two models in picking up these features.
+A close inspection of the layer output shows that the result of model (III) is cleaner than the other two models in picking up these features.

 Given all of these findings, we determine the most robust model is model (III), which was the model that predicted the most 2016 elections correctly as well.